 What is Diverticulitis?

-As mentioned, diverticula are common and usually do not cause issues.
+Diverticula are common and usually do not cause issues.
 The problem is when these pouches become inflamed and become diverticulitis.

 OK, you are thinking how do I avoid getting these pouches inflamed?
 Well, this is the kicker, experts aren't really sure.
 They hypothesize that waste and bacteria get stuck in the pouches and cause inflammation.